Those new to the homebuying market here in California may wonder why you occasionally hear…

 An Outstanding Benefit of Military Service

 VA loans have been helping veterans and their families realize their dreams of homeownership for over half a century.
 In our opinion, VA home loan eligibility is one of the greatest benefits an active service member, veteran, or surviving spouse has access to.
 We hope we’ve provided you with the information you need to fully understand this benefit.
-For additional resources from New Way Mortgage on VA loans, click here.
+For additional resources from New Way Mortgage on VA mortgages, click here.

 If you need help exploring your options with your VA eligibility, New Way Mortgage is here to help.
 Our co-founder Aaron Clowes is a veteran himself and takes pride in helping his fellow service members and veterans realize their true VA benefit and put their hard-earned service to work generating long-term wealth through homeownership.
 Click here to connect with Aaron.